Zeekb/umascanner/README.txt

     python src/image_processor.py

 2. The script will first automatically group your images into character folders.
-3. Next, a new window will open for "Spark Area Confirmation".
-The program automatically detects the "spark" areas.
-Your task is to review these automatically drawn boxes and adjust them if they are incorrect.
-4. After you confirm the spark areas, the script will process all the information.
-5. If the script finds conflicting data for a character, a "Conflict Resolution" window may appear.
+3. If the script finds conflicting data for a character, a "Conflict Resolution" window may appear.
 This allows you to choose which data to keep.
-6. Once finished, the processed folders are moved to `data/processed_images`.
+4. Once finished, the processed folders are moved to `data/processed_images`.
 The extracted data is saved in `data/all_runners.csv`.

 ---